 Effective academic advising is an essential component of an Ithaca College education.
 The College community is committed to providing the individual support, advice, and direction that students need to explore life and career goals and to develop educational plans.
 This advising relationship, as a collaborative, ongoing conversation, transcends mere course selection and attempts to assist all students as they explore academic programs, experience college life, focus on a major, and prepare for a lifetime of learning, citizenship, and service in a global community.

-Each student is assigned a faculty advisor from his or her school or division.
-The faculty advisor maintains advisee records and provides information on major, minor, general education/distribution, and graduation requirements.
+Each student is assigned a faculty advisor from their school or division.
+The faculty advisor maintains advisee records and provides information on major, minor, and graduation requirements.
 The advisor also refers the student to appropriate persons or offices when extra assistance is needed and can help locate information on academic policies, procedures, and deadlines.
 In addition to meeting with their faculty advisors during registration periods, students should actively seek their advisors’ assistance before academic problems develop.
 By working closely with their faculty advisors, students can be better informed about the wide range of educational opportunities available at the College.
 The most productive and enjoyable student-advisor relationships develop with frequent interaction and open communication.